cmann1/adv-tools/README.md

 ## Installation
 - The compiled version can be found [here](https://github.com/cmann1/adv-tools/releases/latest).
 - Copy the `AdvTools` file from the release to `DUSTFORCE_INSTALL_DIR/content/plugins`.
+- Open the Dustmod menu and navigate to `Mods > Editor Plugins` to enable the plugin.
-- The release also contain the `AdvTools.map` map file for an overview of everything it the plugin can do, and `advtools.ini` for a list of possible config values and how to change them.
+- The release also contains the `AdvTools.map` map file for an overview of everything it the plugin can do, and `advtools.ini` for a list of possible config values and how to change them.

 ## Compiling
 - Depends on `lib` from my [DustScripts](https://github.com/cmann1/DustScripts) repository.